b1o-eu/spotify-game-overlay/DESKTOP.md

-# Spotify Game Menu - Desktop App Setup
+# Spotify Game Overlay - Developer Guide

-This guide will help you build and run the Spotify Game Menu as a standalone desktop application.
+This guide provides technical details for developers working on the Electron desktop application.
+For user-facing installation and setup, please see the main [README.md](README.md).

 ## Prerequisites